jreisinger/docs/data/notes/prog/git.md

 git revert SHA1_HASH SHA1_HASH  # undo the last two commits
 ```

-`git-revert` adds new history to the project (it doesn't modify existing history).
+`git-revert` adds new history to the project it doesn't modify existing history.

 ## Checkout